keenhenry/keenhenry.github.io/_posts/2026-04-01-python-sqlite-fts5.md

             print(f'- {r.name} ({r.style})')
 ```

 `create_recipe` is a function defined in the service layer of the application.
-It is doing exactly what it says:
+It does exactly what it says:
-creating a recipe.
-In addition to creating a recipe data in *regular* SQLite tables, this function also **upserts**
+it creates a recipe.
+In addition to creating recipe data in *regular* SQLite tables, this function also **upserts**
-corresponding recipe data in the `recipe_fts` virtual table.
+corresponding recipe data into the `recipe_fts` virtual table.

 That means, if everything works, we should see data in the `recipe_fts` table after running this code.